 - Students who require the use of a service animal on campus are to contact the Office of Disabilities Services.

 Application Recommended Due Dates & Notification Process

-The student will need to complete and submit either a New Accommodation Application or an Accommodation Renewal Form by the following recommended suggested due dates to have their request considered.
+The student will need to complete and submit a new Accommodation Application by the following recommended suggested due dates to have their request considered.

 June 1: Incoming Sage College Students for Fall Semester

 December 1: Incoming Sage College Students for Spring Semester

 April 1: Current Sage College Students for Fall Semester

 The Disability Housing Accommodation form must be submitted by the suggested recommended due dates in order to ensure your housing requests are available on move in day; we will continue to work with you on your accommodations.
 While forms submitted after the stated recommended dates will be accepted, The Sage Colleges cannot guarantee it will be able to meet applicants’ accommodation needs, including any needs that develop during the semester.
 While applications for housing accommodations are accepted and considered after the recommended due dates, approved accommodations are subject to the availability of housing assignments.